cobalthq/cobalt-product-public-docs/content/en/Platform Deep Dive/Cobalt Account/account-recovery.md

 ## Can't Sign In Using SAML SSO

-If your organization has enabled [SAML SSO](/getting-started/sign-in/#saml-sso), sign in from the identity provider system, such as Okta or OneLogin.
-You can't authenticate from the Cobalt {{% sign-in %}} page.
+If your organization has enforced [SAML SSO](/getting-started/sign-in/#saml-sso), sign in from the identity provider system, such as Okta or OneLogin.
+Authentication from the Cobalt {{% sign-in %}} page is not possible.

 - If you don't know what identity provider your organization uses, contact your Organization Owner.
 - If you don't see the Cobalt app within your identity provider, contact your IdP admin.
 They'll add Cobalt to your IdP account.